infiniteflight/infiniteflight-docs/manual/pilot-user-interface/flight-plan.md

 3. The search function can be used to find any airport or waypoint in the database as well as any latitude/longitude coordinate.

+   Tip

-TOP TIP: If you already have a route you want to fly, paste the route into the search function and it will automatically be populated into you Flight Plan.
+   : If you already have a route you want to fly, paste the route into the search function and it will automatically be populated into you Flight Plan.